Risk Aware Benchmarking of Large Language Models: Experiments

 \subsection{Validation of Statistical Significance}

 We examine the statistical properties of our tests as a function of sample size.
 We purposely design synthetic score distributions to represent challenging problems comprising large overlap between the distributions and considerable violation ratio, but where one would still like to have an ordering among the variables.
 For this we consider the two Gaussian variables $X\sim \mathcal{N}(0,1)$ and and $Y \sim \mathcal{N}(0.5, 2)$.
 Figure \ref{fig:SyntTest} in Appendix \ref{app:stsGaussian} shows that our tests have desirable statistical properties.
+We perform synthetic experiment on fat tailed distribution such as log normal (Fig. \ref{fig:SyntTest2} App. \ref{app:stsGaussian}).